 However, marketing often entails somewhat monotonous work, because branding never stops.
 The upkeep is daily, and includes plenty of incredibly high-stakes work.
 Day in and day out, marketers are responsible for every facet of brand imaging ... and there are a lot of facets.
 So, when it comes to working in the world of marketing, be prepared for both the bold and the boring.
 Mindset is everything.

-Speaking more specifically as a Marketing Director, these are the qualities and skills I value most in an employee:
+Speaking more specifically as a Marketing Director, these are the most in-demand marketing skills I value in an employee:

 1. A finger on the pulse of the industry.